MounikaPulaparthi-hub/SC_SD_1/README.md

 B.Tech Computer Science Engineering Student

-Passionate about Java Development, Data Structures & Algorithms, Problem Solving, and Software Engineering.
+Interested in Java Development, Data Structures & Algorithms, Software Engineering, and Problem Solving.

 ---

 ## ⭐ Acknowledgements

-This project was developed as part of software development practice and internship project work to strengthen Java programming and algorithmic problem-solving skills.
+This project was developed as part of Java programming practice and software development learning to strengthen GUI development and application design skills.
-A Java Swing GUI application that converts temperatures between Celsius, Fahrenheit and Kelvin scales.